simplocms/docs/docs/modules/resources.md

 ```

 This code does nothing special - just only merge config from the main module's configuration with the others.
 If you need to change something here for something more specific, you are free to do it.
-But anyway, this source code will be convenient for
+Anyway, this source code will be convenient for
 the majority of the modules, what you will create for your application.

 ## Views